Veyza/dudi-heliocentric/README.md

 - **Line 4**: Interval of the source activity for v-integration method (∆τ, days).

-Executing `make select_method` runs this routine, outputting recommendations to the terminal based on the input parameters.
+Executing `make select` compiles and runs this routine, outputting recommendations to the terminal based on the input parameters.
 The routine calculates the dust number density by the three methods and compares the results.
 A non-uniform distribution of the ejection direction is employed to ensure a proper test for